luv2loot/salzburg52/replit.md

 - Framer Motion for premium animations
 - SEO-optimized with sitemap and metadata
 - Background music 40% volume (double-click control)
-- Ready for production deployment
+- Ready for production deployment to Vercel
+- Mobile-optimized for all screen sizes
+- No horizontal overflow on any device